 Or a little longer version:

-[breakdown] –> This is where the intro elements usually disappears completely(drums and such) and you introduce your musical idea which could be a nice, emotional and uplifting melody.
-Let’s call it the “hook”.
-In here you also start to build tension towards the “climax” / “release” that comes next ->
+[breakdown and build-up] This is where the musical elements introduced in the intro usually disappears completely for a while and you introduce your big musical idea which could be a nice, emotional and uplifting melody for example (let’s just call it a “hook”).
+In here you also start to build tension towards the drop which comes after the build-up.

-- Pay attention to the sounds: again, listening your faourite song, what kind of sounds it has?
-Saw lead synth sounds, square wave bass sounds, warm pads, weird effected sounds are all the basic elements in electronic music.
-Try to hear what kind of sounds your favourite song has and try to replicate these sounds with your virtual synths.
-Many of the virtual synths have readily programmed preset sounds for various electronic music styles.
+Make notes what kind of sounds it has.
+Saw lead synth sounds, square wave bass sounds, huge pads, weird effected sounds are all the basic musical elements in electronic music.
+Try to hear what kind of sounds your favorite song has and try to replicate these sounds with your virtual synths.
+Or use ready-made presets.
+Many virtual synths have readily programmed preset sounds for various electronic music styles.
 Use them to your advantage.

-- Melodies.
-What kind of melodies the song has?
-Some basic chords and chord progressions are widely used in trance for example, but there’s definetely room for fresh ideas so I would suggest you to try something completely new.
-Don’t do what everyone else does.
+What kind of melodies your favorite song has?
+Some certain chords and chord progressions are commonly used in trance for example, but there’s definitely room for fresh melodic ideas so don’t be afraid to depart from them.

-Here’s some helpful guides on various electronic music styles:
+Here are some helpful guides on various electronic music styles:

 Next, a few short words about the production itself.

-10. Start with the drums and bass..
+10. Start with the drums and bass…

-11. … and add the synth melodies
+11. Then add the synth melodies

 Next, few words about mixing.